Planning scenario

 They have now decided that they no longer need the BR assets, and so intend to gift their BR assets to a family Trust established for the benefit of their children and grandchildren.

-Anita is not concerned about the BR status of the gift as considers herself to be in good health, and expects to comfortably survive seven years from the date of making the gift.
+Anita is not concerned about the BR status of the gift as she considers herself to be in good health, and expects to comfortably survive seven years from the date of making the gift.

 Sanjay and Anita have both used up their available Nil Rate Band.